qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 ## Self Endpoint

-This endpoint can be used to delete a Qiy Node.
-The endpoint address is returned in the 'self'-property of Get endpoint addresses.
+This endpoint can be used for [Delete Qiy Node].
+The endpoint address is returned in the 'self'-property of [Get endpoint addresses].

 ## Service Catalogue Endpoint

-This endpoint can be used to get or set the contents of a Service Catalogue.
-The current address of the endpoint is returned in the "serviceCatalog"-member of the response of Get endpoint addresses.
+This endpoint can be used to [get][Get service catalogue] or [set][Set service catalogue] the contents of a [Service Catalogue][Definitions Service Catalogue].
+The current address of the endpoint is returned in the "serviceCatalog"-member of the response of [Get endpoint addresses].

 ## Target Template Endpoint

-This endpoint can be used to create off line connect tokens.
-The current address of the endpoint is returned in the "target-tempate"-member of the response of Get endpoint addresses.
+This endpoint can be used to [create off line connect tokens](#offline-connect-tokens).
+The current address of the endpoint is returned in the "target-tempate"-member of the response of [Get endpoint addresses].

 # Servers